MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-04-physics.md

 1. Click the Unity Editor Play button to exit Play mode.

-You don't need to update the other two wind turbines---we've already done that for you.
+You don't need to update the other two wind turbines--we've already done that for you.

 ## Station: 4.2 Animation Trigger